arafatm/arafatm.github.io/_articles/learn/hashi/hashi-consul-learn.md

 Because there is no web service running, you will _pretend to be the web service_ by talking to its proxy on the port that we specified (9191).

-:ship: Verify that you aren't able to connect to the socat service on port 9191.
+:shipit: Verify that you aren't able to connect to the socat service on port 9191.
 The below command should exit immediately, because there is nothing listening on port 9191 _socat is listening on 8181_.
 ```bash
 nc 127.0.0.1 9191
 ```

-:ship: Start the web proxy using the configuration from the sidecar registration.
+:shipit: Start the web proxy using the configuration from the sidecar registration.
 ```bash
 consul connect proxy -sidecar-for web